cdvelop/unixid/README.md

   - In WebAssembly builds, appends a user session number to the timestamp

 - `SetNewID(target any)`: Sets a new unique ID to various target types
-  - Accepts pointers to string, reflect.Value, or byte slices
+  - Accepts pointers to string, tinyreflect.Value, or byte slices
   - Thread-safe in server environments
   - Example usages:
     ```go